 We also highly encourage you to check out this video since this was the easiest DIY grooming that we built and it comes with a video.

-Easy DIY Dog Grooming Table
+Easy DIY Dog Grooming Table With Grooming Arm

-You don’t need elaborate grooming table plans or carpentry experience to make a DIY dog grooming table.
+You don’t need elaborate grooming table plans or carpentry experience to build a DIY dog grooming table.
 Instead, with a few everyday materials and less than $100, you can be on your way to an easy-to-make foldable table.

 To get started, purchase or gather the following materials from around your home: